sunyhydralab/QView3D/docs/server/structure.md

 - `Classes/`
   Contains core backend logic and data models.
+  - `EventEmitter.py`: Provides event-driven programming support for emitting and handling custom events.
+  - `FabricatorConnection.py`: Handles the connection logic between the backend and a fabricator device, including establishing, maintaining, and closing communication channels.
+  - `FabricatorList.py`: Manages collections of Fabricator objects, providing methods to add, remove, and query available fabricators.
   - `Jobs.py`: Defines the Job class and job management logic, including job state, progress, and event emission.
-  - `Issues.py`: Contains the Issue class and logic for tracking and managing issues related to jobs or fabricators.
+  - `Ports.py`: Contains logic for managing hardware ports, including opening, closing, and listing available ports.
-  - `JobQueue.py`: Implements the job queue, managing job scheduling and execution order.
-  - `JobStatus.py`: Defines job status constants and helpers for status transitions.
   - `Queue.py`: Provides additional queueing logic or abstractions for job/task management.
-  - `Ports.py`: Contains logic for managing hardware ports, including opening, closing, and listing available ports.
-  - `serialCommunication.py`: (If present) This file may contain logic for low-level serial communication with devices.
+  - `serialCommunication.py`: Test file for serial communication, can be run without full server setup.
+  - `Vector3.py`: Defines a 3D vector class.
   - `Fabricators/`: Contains logic and classes for managing fabricators (printers).
     - `Fabricator.py`: Defines the `Fabricator` class, which encapsulates the properties, state, and operations of a 3D printer or similar device.
       This file typically includes methods for printer initialization, status updates, job assignment, and communication with the hardware.
     - `Device.py`: Defines the Device class, which represents a hardware device associated with a fabricator.
-  - `FabricatorConnection.py`: Handles the connection logic between the backend and a fabricator device, including establishing, maintaining, and closing communication channels.
-  - `FabricatorList.py`: Manages collections of Fabricator objects, providing methods to add, remove, and query available fabricators.

 - `controllers/`
   Flask route handlers for API endpoints.
-  - Each file (e.g., `jobs.py`, `issues.py`, `fabricators.py`, `ports.py`, `statusService.py`) defines routes for a specific resource or service.
+  - `emulator.py`: Endpoints for starting, registering, and disconnecting printer emulators.
+  - `issues.py`: Endpoints for issue tracking and management.
+  - `jobs.py`: Endpoints for job management (create, update, delete, etc.).
+  - `ports.py`: Endpoints for managing hardware ports.
+  - `statusService.py`: Endpoints for server status, health, and metrics.

 - `utils/`
   Utility functions and helpers used throughout the backend.